Eagle-251/clmystery/README.md

 A [Fish](https://fishshell.com) based solution to the Command Line Murders Challenge

-This branch contains a script that returns the exact answer.

 [answer.fish](mystery/answer.fish)

 To run it you will need the [Fish shell](https://fishshell.com/) available on your $PATH.